 Dynasty also starred Pamela Sue Martin (Fallon Carrington), Heather Locklear (Sammy Jo Carrington), John James (Jeff Colby), Emma Samms (Fallon Carrington No. 2), and Gordon Thomson (Adam Carrington) as various members of the Carrington clan and their oil rivals, the Colbys.

 "It is so nice to be a part of this diaspora because you are always glad to see each other," Gordon Thomson told Bio in a catch-up interview about the series, which made it into the Top 10 in 1982 before landing at No. 1 in 1985.

-In honor of the 35th anniversary of the January 1981 premiere of the Golden Globe Award-winning series, we take a look at what happened to Dynasty's renowned cast after the series wrapped in 1989.
+Take a look at what happened to Dynasty's renowned cast after the series wrapped in 1989.

 The New Jersey-born actor also returned for some off-camera work, reprising the voice of the mysterious Charlie, owner of the detective agency on Charlie's Angeles, when it segued from a TV series to two motion pictures, starring Cameron Diaz, Lucy Liu and Drew Barrymore.